 How much does it cost to replace a Ford internal water pump?

-- Additional Repairs: Sometimes, replacing the water pump may require additional repairs, such as replacing the timing belt or other components, which can increase the total cost.
+- Additional Repairs: In some cases, replacing the water pump may also require additional repairs, such as replacing the timing belt or other related components, which can further increase the overall cost.

 How much does it cost to replace a water pump in a Ford?